Budak Kelantan: Cultural influence

 These shopping arcades hold fond memories of every people who lived in Kuala Lumpur in 1980s and 90s as favourite hangout places and with a strategic location of most buses last stop in Kuala Lumpur.
 The early days of Kuala Lumpur saw many dark stories of street crime that happens such as snatches, extortions, rapes, drug dealing as well as prostitution by hookers and transvestites in these places.

-With an extra effort of Kuala Lumpur City Hall to develop Kuala Lumpur and Royal Malaysia Police to combat street crime of these famous high-rise criminal rate places, it have become safer places even in the night after more patrolling of uniformed police as well as policemen in plain clothes.
-The frequent raids by Police and also by Religious Department have successfully demolished Central Market (nearby High Court Building) and Jalan Raja Laut (behind Pertama Complex) as a cruising areas for gays, transvestites as well as young age prostitutes.
+With an effort of Kuala Lumpur City Hall to develop Kuala Lumpur and Royal Malaysia Police to combat street crime in these famous high-rise crime-prone places, it has become a safer place even at night after more patrolling by uniformed police as well as policemen in plain clothes.
+The frequent raids by the police and also by the Religious Department have demolished Central Market (nearby High Court Building) and Jalan Raja Laut (behind Pertama Complex) as cruising areas for gays, transvestites as well as young prostitutes.